 LIEAP: ASHRAE 62.2-2016 ventilation compliance is recommended but not required for LIEAP.
-The minimum standard for non-DOE funding sources is ASHRAE 62-1989.
-A building tightness limit (BTL) will be calculated for all non-DOE funded homes and included in the client file.
+The minimum standard for LIEAP funded projects is ASHRAE 62-1989.
+A building tightness limit (BTL) will be calculated and included in the client file when using ASHRAE 62-1989.
 If the measured infiltration rate is below the calculated BTL, ASHRAE 62.2-2016 is triggered and must be applied to the fullest extent possible.